Great Houghton, South Yorkshire

 Great Houghton is a village and civil parish in the Metropolitan Borough of Barnsley in South Yorkshire, England), on the border with West Yorkshire.
-It lies to the west of Thurnscoe, on the B6411 road, and is located at approximately 53° 33' 20" north, 1° 21' west, at an elevation of around 60 m above sea level.
+It lies to the west of Thurnscoe, on the B6411 road.
 At the 2001 census it had a population of 2,261, increasing to 2,475 at the 2011 census.

+The name Houghton derives from the Old English hōhtūn meaning 'settlement on a hill spur'.

 Great Houghton is a former mining village and its mines were served by the railway, which has since gone, but remains are still visible.
+The village has a Miners Welfare Hall which was built and completed in 1923 and handed over to Great Houghton Parish Council soon after.

+In 2024 Barnsley MBC funded The Miners Welfare Hall's full renovation under its Local Centre's Renovation works.
+Further works are planned in 2025 under the same funding initiative.

-The village has a primary school called Sandhill.
+The village had a primary school called Sandhill.
 The old school building that stood on the main street was demolished in 2007 and was replaced with a new Private Finance Initiative primary school.

+The village has a church, St Michael's All Angels.

 Some parts of Great Houghton were affected by the 2007 summer flooding, which caused extensive damage in neighbouring villages.